Get instant quote

 What’s the right surface finishing for Delrin?

-There are several surface customization options available for giving final touches to Delrin parts, including hot stamping, silk screen printing, painting, laser marking, metalizing and pad printing.
+Several surface customization options are available for Delrin parts, including hot stamping, silk screen printing, painting, laser marking, metalizing, and pad printing.

-If you opt for painting Delrin parts, you can bake them at temperatures up to 160 degrees Celsius.
-Surfaces can also be metalized with copper, chrome and aluminum coatings for improved cosmetics and durability.
-Delrin parts can be laser marked and pretreated with mildly acidic solutions.
+Painted Delrin parts can be baked at temperatures up to 160 degrees Celsius.
+Surfaces can also be metalized with copper, chrome, or aluminum coatings to improve appearance and durability.
+Delrin parts accept laser marking and can be pretreated with mildly acidic solutions to improve adhesion.

 How do geometric tolerances behave for large Delrin parts?